Iran rial plunges as Western sanctions bite

 "When the exchange centre provides only 10 to 20 percent of the market's demand, one cannot expect it any more to play a role in the exchange market," Mohammad Nahavandian, head of Iran's Chamber of Commerce, was quoted by Mehr as saying on Monday.

-(With additional reporting by Zahra Hosseinian and by Arshad Mohammed in Washington; Writing by Andrew Torchia; Editing by Ruth Pitchford and Claudia Parsons)
+(With additional reporting by Zahra Hosseinian; Writing by Andrew Torchia; Editing by Ruth Pitchford)